bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 Her dramatic alto could reach baritones most men could only aspire to.
 It was only enhanced by the melodic dancing of her fingers on her lute.

-Kathy&rsquo;s performace was breathtaking.
+Kathy&rsquo;s performance was breathtaking.
 Not only was she a woman, she was likely the best lute player on this side of the White Mountains.
 Kathy&rsquo;s flamboyant stage presence was somehow able to put the room at ease, and had even Brian singing and dancing at the chorus.
 The music was just about the only thing stopping Gwaine from starting a tavern brawl.
 No wonder Tess kept her around.

 During a break in the performance, Gwaine scanned the room looking for Tess, or the woman cowered away from him earlier that evening.
 He then felt a tug at his sleeve, and a whiff of cinnamon perfume.